Laci1953/Cowgol_on_CP_M/README.md

 More than one source file may be specified (with extensions: .cow = cowgol source file, .as = assembler source file)

 If you want just to compile/assemble the files, the option -c must be used.
+The object code format is the HiTech's object code format.

 If the option -c is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first file).